Interested in Running for Council?

 - Attend Council meetings to learn about priority issues/projects and observe what being on a council might be like.
-You can view the City's Council Calender here to see when the meetings are scheduled for the remainder of 2018;
+You can view the City's Council Calender here to see when the meeting schedule;

 - Look at the City of Kimberley’s key planning documents and reports.
 Please click here to access these documents;

 - Get to know key groups in the community to understand the diversity of interests in our area;